IBM/presto-101-lab/docs/lab-4/README.md

 and collaborative documents with SQL, Scala, Python, R and more.
 Here, we just show you how easily to leverage Presto to run data analytics and visualization.

-1. Create a Zeppelin note by clicking the `Notebook` on the top nav menu and select `Create new note`:
+1. Create a Zeppelin note by clicking the `Notebook` on the top nav menu and selecting `Create new` note`:

      ![zeppeline note](../images/zeppelin-create-note.png)